 Another is configuring allocation journals based on period activity, opening prior periods and not running the allocations before reclosing the period.

 Using General Journal Entry to record bank rec activity, and either not entering them in Bank Rec or entering them into Bank Rec as adjustments and not knowing whether to use a positive or negative value

-Start configuring AP for 1099 printing mid year and act disappointed when MAS won’t magically recalculate the first 6 months of payment history
+Start configuring AP for 1099 printing mid-year and act disappointed when Sage 100 won’t magically recalculate the first six months of payment history

 Installing service updates, then checking whether enhancements exist or upgrade OS, then ask about compatibility